 While your college experience can be an exciting time of change and new opportunities, the demands aren't always easy.
 Central Methodist University's Counseling Center is a safe and confidential place where you can go for support.
-A licensed professional counselor will help you work through emotional and interpersonal issues, at no cost to you.
+We have Master’s level interns who are supervised by a licensed professional counselor; together we will help you work through any issues, at no cost to you.

-Please stop by our office, Room 206 of the Inman Student and Community Center, or call 660-248-6274 to schedule your initial appointment.
-At your first appointment, you will be asked to fill out paperwork, then you and your counselor will discuss your concerns and go over relevant background information.
+Please send an email to firstname.lastname@example.org, or fill out the Appointment Inquiry form at the bottom of this page.
+You can also stop by our office, Room 206 of the Inman Student and Community Center, or call 660-248-6274 to schedule an appointment.
+At your first appointment, you will be asked to fill out paperwork, then you and your counselor/counselor-in-training will discuss your concerns and go over relevant background information.
 Our goal is to help give you the tools and support you need to have a positive college experience.

 - Individual Therapy